IsuraNimalasri/nd0821-c3-starter-code/model_card_template.md

 ## Caveats and Recommendations

-This model was trained with census data from 1994.
-Though it provides a useful experiment, no conclusion should be drawn from applying this model to current data, more than 25 years later.
+There is no conclusion should be drawn from applying this model to current data, more than 25 years later.

 It is better to see this model as a way to obtain insights from the home economy landscape of the 90s.